miguelsalamanca007/Taller4AREP/README.md

-# ECI Web Server
+# ECI MicroFramework

-ECI Web Server application, a simple web server that can be used to store and serve static files, such as HTML, CSS, JavaScript, and images.
-Along with the web server, we also provide a basic web application that utilizes these static files to display an interactive web page.
+Web Server that supports functionality similar to Spark.
+The application allows the registration of GET and POST services using lambda functions.
+Built with the basic Java API.

 ### Architecture